The City of Volcanos

 We’ve lived with such great Mother Nature over generations.
 It hasn’t changed for thousands of years, inheriting the traditional way of living to grow vegetables according to their best timing, producing the local sake with the spring from Mt.
 Iwate.
 The people here are somehow laid-back and compassionate, which you will get some tips from them by chatting face to face.

-Even though we don’t really speak English well, rather at all, we all do welcome from bottom of heart with great hospitality.
+Even though we don’t really speak English well, rather at all, we all do welcome from the bottom of the heart with great hospitality.

 Enjoy your stay with the folks in such a lovely city, Hachimantai.